bkawula/django-swiftbrowser/docs/install.md

 ### Extra step for Scholars Portal Staff
 At Scholars Portal, we have access to a paid library of icons from [Glyphicons](http://glyphicons.com/).
 Our copy is held on gitlab - so ask someone on the systems team to give you access to the "fonts" repository under "Bartek Kawula".
 To add this library to the repo, follow these steps:

-1. cd into your django-swiftbrowser repository.
+1. Change directories to your django-swiftbrowser repository.
     ```bash
     cd django-swiftbrowser
     ```